Economic and Political Overview

 Executive Power

 The president is the head of state and head of government, and is elected by popular vote for a five-year renewable term.
 The prime minister is appointed by the president.
-The Council of Ministers is appointed by the president (who also presides it) on the advice of the prime minister.
-Executive power is exercised by the government (title IV of the constitution).
+The Council of Ministers is appointed by the president (who also presides over it) on the advice of the prime minister.
+Executive power is exercised by the government (title IV of the Constitution).
 The Prime Minister assures the execution of the laws.

 After a consultation with the prime minister and the president of the National Assembly, the president of the republic can decide to dissolve the parliament.